fxchen/cihackathon/api/README.md

 # Serverless Starter for CI Hackathon

-This directory contains serveless configuration and functions for the CI Hackathon backend.
+This directory contains serverless configuration and functions for the CI Hackathon backend including the webapp and the vocoder.

 ### libs
 Libraries for NodeJS serverless Lambda functions for working with S3, DynamoDB, Cognito, etc...